 Diet and Diseases

 I read a recent article that stated: “chronic diseases which can be prevented or treated with diet cause seven out of ten deaths.”
 The article continued to state that medical students study 4 additional years after their Bachelor’s degree to become a doctor.

 In those 4 postgraduate years, they receive less than 20 hours of nutrition education.
 Doctors learn, early in their career, that it does not pay to talk about food and nutrition.
 Only 14% of doctors feel qualified to talk to patients about food.

 Additives to our Food Supply

 We know that a significant portion of our food supply is processed.
 Most of these processes add preservatives to alter color and shelf life.
-In addition, sugar or sweeteners are added to increase the perceived taste.
+In addition, they add sugar or sweeteners to increase the perceived taste.

 The article continued by stating that “Obesity is the most common reason nearly 4 out of 5 military recruits in the U.S. are rejected.”
 The obesity epidemic in the U.S. is not due to only sugar but to a combination of sugar and fat.